Welcome to the Close Guantánamo website.

 January 11, 2024 marked the shameful and unacceptable 22nd anniversary of the opening of the prison at Guantánamo Bay, and we were involved in a number of online events and vigils taking place across the U.S. and around the world.
 See here for the more than 120 photos were received of supporters with our poster marking 8,036 days of Guantánamo's existence on the anniversary, see here for photos from, and our co-founder Andy Worthington's report about the 20 vigils for the prison's closure that took place across the U.S. and around the world, and see here for the photos we received marking 8,100 days of Guantánamo's existence on March 15, 8,200 days on June 23 and 8,300 days on October 1.
 The next grim milestone is 8,400 days, on January 9, and we hope you'll join us by taking a photo and sending it to us.

 2024 has been a busy year for campaigning.
 Monthly coordinated global vigils calling for the closure of the prison, which Andy initiated last year, and which are particularly focused on the ongoing plight of the 16 men still held (as shown above), who have been approved for release but have not been freed, have continued on the first Wednesday of every month at locations across the U.S., and in London, Mexico City and Brussels.
-Follow the links for reports and photos from the vigils on February 7, March 6, April 3, May 1, June 5, and July 3, August 7, September 4, October 2 and November 6, the day after Donald Trump's dispiriting election victory.
+Follow the links for reports and photos from the vigils on February 7, March 6, April 3, May 1, June 5, and July 3, August 7, September 4, October 2 and November 6, the day after Donald Trump's dispiriting election victory, and December 4.
 Please also see here for Andy's round-up of the vigils for Close Guantánamo.
-Please join us, if you can, for the next vigils on Wednesday December 4.
-The vigils will continue on the first Wednesday of every month until these men are freed and the prison is closed, and the poster below shows how shamefully long the 16 men approved for release had been held since those decisions were taken on November 6.

 On July 31 there was a brief flurry of hope, after the DoD announced that plea deals had been agreed with three of the men charged in connection with the 9/11 attacks, whose successful prosecution is unviable because of the torture to which they were subjected, but just 48 hours later the plea deals were revoked by defense secretary Lloyd Austin, as Andy discussed in our article, Lloyd Austin Cynically Revokes 9/11 Plea Deals, Which Correctly Concluded That the Use of Torture Is Incompatible With the Pursuit of Justice.
 In November, Austin was overruled by the trial judge, and it is to be hoped that, in its dying days, the Biden administration doesn't decide to appeal that ruling.

 Please also feel free to listen, on Bandcamp, to "Forever Prisoner," Andy's song about Khalid Qassim, recorded with his band The Four Fathers, which was released in August 2022.
 Because of delays caused by Covid, the process of recording this song coincided with Khalid finally being approved for release from Guantánamo.
-As Andy explains, however, he has now joined a queue of 16 men approved for release who are still held, but, as there is no legal mechanism that requires the U.S. government to release any of them, it may be worthwhile, and accurate, to regard them all as "forever prisoners," along with the three remaining men who have neither been charged nor approved for release.
+As Andy explains, however, he has now joined a queue of 16 men approved for release (now down to 15) who are still held, but, as there is no legal mechanism that requires the U.S. government to release any of them, it may be worthwhile, and accurate, to regard them all as "forever prisoners," along with the three remaining men who have neither been charged nor approved for release.
 The song is also featured on The Four Fathers' new album, "Songs of Loss and Resistance," released in September 2024.

 In July 2021, the first prisoner was released from Guantánamo under President Biden: Abdul Latif Nasser, a Moroccan national who was approved for release in 2016.
 See the story here.
 In March 2022, a second prisoner was released by Biden: Mohammed al-Qahtani, who was sent back to Saudi Arabia to receive the psychiatric care for his schizophrenia that was not available at Guantánamo, and a third prisoner, Sufyian Barhoumi, was repatriated to Algeria at the start of April.
 A fourth prisoner, Asadullah Haroon Gul, was released in Afghanistan in June, and in October Saifullah Paracha, Guantánamo's oldest prisoner, became the fifth prisoner to be released under Biden, when he was flown home to Pakistan.